MicrosoftDocs/sql-docs/azure-sql/database/manage-hyperscale-database.md

 Learn how to create a new Hyperscale database in [Quickstart: Create a Hyperscale database in Azure SQL Database](hyperscale-database-create-quickstart.md).

 > [!TIP]
-> Simplified pricing for SQL Database Hyperscale coming soon.
+> Simplified pricing for SQL Database Hyperscale in December 2023.
 Review the [Hyperscale pricing blog](https://aka.ms/hsignite2023) for details.

 ## Migrate an existing database to Hyperscale